Amram Qorah: Biography

+In 1931, in a responsum sent to Rabbi Avraham Al-Naddaf, Qorah thought that the book Ḥemdat Yamim (not to be confused with a book having the same title and published by Israel Yaakov Algazi in İzmir) was composed by a relative of the arch-poet Shalom Shabazi, rather than by the poet himself.
+Scholars, today, however, refute this opinion, asserting that the book was, indeed, composed by Shalom Shabazi.
 In 1934, Rabbi Qorah wrote a letter of recommendation for the book, Emmunat Hashem, published as a rebuttal to Rabbi Yihya Qafih's Milḥamot HaShem (Wars of the Lord).

 In Qorah's latter years in Jerusalem, he tried to no avail to enlist the help of the rabbinate in supplying educators that would teach Yemenite school-children the preservation of their own unique Hebrew pronunciation in Israeli schools.

 Like many new immigrants in the late 1940s and early 1950s, wooden crates of handwritten manuscripts and Torah scrolls were sent via ship in the port of Aden to a warehouse ran by the Jewish Agency in Jaffa.
 Amram Qorah, upon his arrival in the country in 1950, was told that the shipment of books he had sent to the country was burnt in a conflagration.
 Later, some of these books and religious artifacts were discovered on sale in book shops, and one handwritten manuscript belonging to the family was seen by its owner at the British Museum in London.

 One of the grandsons of Rabbi Amram Qorah, Rabbi Shelomo Qorah, served as the Chief Sephardic Rabbi of Bnei Barak, until his death in 2018.

 Works

-Amram Qorah's opus magnum is Saʿarat Teman, a book that documents the history of Yemen's Jewry over a 250-year period, in which he drew upon the court records of Sana'a (al-Maswaddeh), and systematically names the chief rabbis who led the community from 1680–1902.
+Amram Qorah's opus magnum is Saʿarat Teiman, a book that documents the history of Yemen's Jewry over a 250-year period, in which he drew upon the court records of Sanaa (al-Maswaddeh), and systematically names the chief rabbis who led the community from 1680–1902.
+Qorah mentions in his book that at the start of the famine in 1905 there were approximately 7,000 Jews living in the city of Sanaa, but one year later, in 1906, approximately 70% of the Jewish population had been decimated.